AstroBookings/.github/profile/1-analysis/1-domain.requirements.md

-# AstroBookings: Domain Requirements
+# 🚀 AstroBookings: 🧑‍🔬 Domain Requirements

 > Timestamp: 2024-08-19 14:00:00 UTC

-AstroBookings is a comprehensive platform connecting space agencies with travelers for commercial space flights.
+🚀 **AstroBookings** is a comprehensive platform connecting space agencies with travelers for commercial space flights.
 It manages rocket launches, bookings, payments, and communications, ensuring a seamless experience for agencies and travelers while maintaining robust backend operations and monitoring.

+## Overview

-## Domains
+### Domains

 0. `Authentication`: Manages user registration, login, and access control for agencies, travelers, and employees.
 1. `Agency Management`: Handles agency profiles, rockets, and launch management.